Rabbi Bridget Wynne

 I became passionate about serving individuals and families who want to explore Jewishness in an open environment, and find what is meaningful, alive, and real for them in Jewish life.

-I discovered that there were few places to learn about Judaism where people feel met "where they are," and where there are no assumptions about their knowledge or identity and they can explore at their own pace.
+I discovered that there were few places to learn about Judaism where people felt met "where they are," and where there are no assumptions about their knowledge or identity and they can explore at their own pace.

-That's why I founded Jewish Gateways in 2006.
+That's why I founded Jewish Gateways.
 It has grown and changed quite a bit since then.

 I invite you to explore what we offer and consider trying out whatever might interest you.
 If you're not sure where to start, please contact me, and I'll be glad to chat with you about the possibilities.
 I welcome your your email or your call at 510-545-9977.